Battle of Dak To: Prelude

-By early October, U.S. intelligence reported that the North Vietnamese were withdrawing regiments from the Pleiku area to join those in Kon Tum Province, thereby dramatically increasing the strength of local forces to that of a full division.
+By early October, U.S. intelligence reported that the North Vietnamese were withdrawing regiments from the Pleiku area to join those in Kontum Province, thereby dramatically increasing the strength of local forces to that of a full division.
 In response, the 4th Infantry began moving the 3rd Battalion, 12th Infantry and the 3rd Battalion, 8th Infantry into Đắk Tô to launch Operation MacArthur.
 On 29 October, the 4/503rd Airborne Infantry returned to the area as a reinforcement.
 The battalion was moved west of Đắk Tô to the Ben Het CIDG Camp to protect the construction of Fire Support Base 12 on 2 November.
 The PAVN's official history places the context for the PAVN/VC as a directive from the General Staff for battlefields groups increase operations to allow local forces and units to preserve strength, and for battlefields groups to conduct exercises and gain experience.

 On 3 November, Sergeant Vu Hong, an artillery specialist with the PAVN 6th Regiment, defected to the South Vietnamese and was able to provide U.S. forces with detailed information on the disposition of PAVN forces and their objectives, both at Đắk Tô and at Ben Het, 18 kilometers to the west.
 The PAVN had fed approximately 6,000 troops into the area, most of which made up the 1st Division.
 The 66th Regiment was southwest of Đắk Tô preparing to launch the main attack, while the 32nd Regiment was moved south to prevent any counterattacks against the 66th.
 The independent 24th Regiment held positions northeast of Đắk Tô to prevent reinforcement of the base from that direction.
 The 174th Regiment was northwest of Đắk Tô, acting as a reserve or an offensive force as the situation dictated.
 In addition, the 1st Division was supported by the 40th Artillery Regiment.
 The goal of these units was the taking of Đắk Tô and the destruction of a brigade-size American unit.